Ynn/selfstar/intro-runtime.md

 ## Managing the bundles

 OSGi provides facilities to manage installed bundles.
 The easy way to do so is to use a GUI.
-The {#runtime#} comes with the Apache Felix Web Management Console, a very handy tool to manage the bundles from your Web browser.
+The {#runtime#} comes with the Apache Felix Web Console, a very handy tool to manage the bundles from your Web browser.

 Let's see how to get the list of bundles.